 You must complete 128 credits, as defined below, to graduate from the School of Engineering with a Bachelor of Science in Applied Physics.
-Please note that the curriculum that follows applies to students who began classes in the fall of 2009 and onwards.
-If you entered the School of Engineering prior to that date, please review the curriculum and typical course schedule for students entering prior to fall 2009.
+Please note that the curriculum that follows applies to students who began classes in the fall of 2014 or later.
+If you entered the School of Engineering prior to that date, please consult the curriculum and typical course schedule for students entering prior to fall 2014.

-The Department of Physics also offers a Minor in Applied Physics and a Concentration and Minor in Nuclear Science and Engineering.
-A full list of the department's undergraduate offerings is also available.
+The Department of Applied Physics also offers a Minor in Applied Physics and a Concentration and Minor in Nuclear Science and Engineering.
+A full list of the department's undergraduate offerings is available here.

 PH 1002 Physics: the Genesis of Technology, Credits: 2.00